Skip to main content

 Path Settings

-Each of these settings has 4 slots, one for each path channel.
-They correspond as such:
+Each of these settings below has 4 fields, one for each path channel.
+They are labeled accordingly as R, G, B, and A, referring to their respective channels.

 Emission Strength